coddingtonbear/jira-select/docs/index.rst

 Welcome to Jira-Select's documentation!
 =======================================

-Jira-select is a command-line tool and library that helps you access the data you want out of Jira.
+Jira-select is a command-line tool and library that helps you generate the useful insights you need out of Jira.

+Jira has its own query language -- it's called JQL -- but there are many limitations around what JQL is capable of.
+Some data is returned in arcane formats
+(e.g. sprint names are returned as a string looking something like ``com.atlassian.greenhopper.service.sprint.Sprint@14b1c359[id=436...``), data cannot be grouped (there's nothing like SQL's `GROUP BY` statement), and because of that lack of grouping, there are no aggregation functions -- no `SUM`-ing story points or estimates per-assignee for you.
+And if you want to write a custom function for processing a field, well, I'm not even sure where you'd begin.
+Jira-select makes those things easy.

-If you've ever found yourself held back by the limitations of Jira's built-in query language (a.k.a.
-JQL), this might be the library for you.
+If you've ever found yourself held back by the limitations of Jira's built-in query language, this tool may make your life easier.
 Using Jira-select you can perform a wide variety of SQL-like query operations including grouping, aggregation, custom functions, and more.